Alexisjr2001/Alexisjr2001/README.md

 ### ✨ Currently Focused On

 * 🤖 Starting my master's thesis on Explainable AI (XAI).
-* 🚗 Managing fleet logistics and daily operations at Taxi Van 9 Thessaloniki.
+* 🚗 Driving the van, managing client communications, and coordinating transfers at Taxi Van 9 Thessaloniki.

 <br>